Submit Application

 A full application typically includes:

-merchant identity and business details
+merchant identity and business details in

-ownership and stakeholder details
+stakeholder and ownership details

-banking and settlement information
+banking and settlement details

 fee configuration